-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Baton Rouge exposed to these hazards.
 See hazard sections below and check your address for details.

 Heat risk in Baton Rouge, LA is extreme.
 Precipitation risk is very high.
 Drought risk is significant.
 About 30% of buildings in Baton Rouge, LA are at risk of flooding, and the risk level for these buildings is significant.
 About 18% of buildings in Baton Rouge, LA are at risk of wildfire, and the risk level for these buildings is relatively low.

 Fire and flood risk can vary significantly for individual properties within a city.
 Check your address for detailed heat, storm, fire, drought, and flood risk through 2050.

 The number of the hottest days in Baton Rouge is projected to keep increasing.

 In a typical year between 1985-2005, people in Baton Rouge, LA experienced about 7 days above 95.3ºF in a year.
 By 2050, people in Baton Rouge are projected to experience an average of about 59 days per year over 95.3ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.